 Why You Should Choose Aspiration

-As a member of Aspiration Plus, customers can earn 1.00% APY.
-This is a good yield on a savings account and a much higher rate than other financial institutions.
+As a member of Aspiration Plus, customers can earn up to 5.00% APY.
+This is a great yield on a savings account and a much higher rate than other financial institutions.
 The basic account also offers up to 3.00%.

 With the Spend & Save account, customers get cashback on some purchases.
 If you sign up to Aspiration Plus, you can earn as much as 10% cashback, while Pay What Is Fair members get 5% back when they purchase products from merchants that are part of the Conscience Coalition.

 Aspiration is focused on saving the planet.
 They tailor their rewards around these products.
 They automatically offset the carbon dioxide from every gallon of gas you purchase using Aspiration Plus.

 The Planet Protection feature adds up all the gas purchases to help counter climate change.
 Therefore, you can build your finances as you take care of the environment.

 There is another side to this.
 If you want to read a different take on Aspiration’s promise to help the environment, read the ProPublica article.

 Chime’s headquarters are in San Francisco, California and the Bancorp Bank issues its cards and offers FDIC insurance for deposits up to $250,000.

 The company itself doesn’t have a banking license and had to partner with other banks to develop competitive and low-cost financial products that aren’t available in traditional banks.

 Chime’s financial products were developed with millennials and young adults in mind.
 The two founders created an innovative approach to banking for the population struggling to establish a banking relationship.